Veermove/remind/README.md

 # Remind

 Simple program to create reminders and access them from terminal.
-Reminders are stored in sqlite database.
+Reminders are stored in sqlite database in /home/\<user\>/.remind.db

 To remember use:
 ```